 The Stations of the Cross MiniBook download is free for personal or single classroom use for Real Life at Home email subscribers.
 It is available for a very small cost to those who do not wish to subscribe.
 There is also an additional small cost if you would like to use it in multiple classrooms or in an entire school or religious education program.

-The printable Stations of the Cross for Children with Reflections (and all three versions of the printables, including the MiniBook) is available for a small cost.
+The printable Stations of the Cross for Children with Reflections (and all five versions of the printables, including the MiniBook) is available for a small cost.
 It may then be used for personal or single classroom use.
 There is an additional fee for using it with multiple classrooms, in a whole school, or in a whole religious education program.

 Important note for churches: Unlike some of my other printables, you MAY NOT share it in a church bulletin or newsletter.
 For whole church use, these must be printed out and shared with children and families as printed copies, not electronic copies or copied in newsletters or bulletins.

 This printable (and its contents) cannot be sold, published, or hosted on other websites.